A Technology Transfer Program for Facilitating Effective use of Geophysics for Environmental Characterization and Monitoring

 - A SERDP project led by Dr. Lee Slater with Dr. Fred Day-Lewis as co-investigator in which the project team is researching the use of electrical methods and nuclear magnetic resonance to characterize immobile porosity and contaminant mass in fractured rock.

-Two webinars are planned, with the first webinar from the project to be held on Thursday, June 30, 2016 at 12 PM ET.
-This webinar will focus on the fundamentals of geophysics and detailing geophysical tomography (imaging) tools.
-The second webinar will be held on July 28, 2016 at 12 PM ET and will focus on geophysical logging, geophysical characterization of hydrogeological frameworks at remediation sites and geophysical monitoring of remedial treatments.
+Two webinars are planned.
+The first webinar will focus on the fundamentals of geophysics and detailing geophysical tomography (imaging) tools.
+The second webinar and will focus on geophysical logging, geophysical characterization of hydrogeological frameworks at remediation sites and geophysical monitoring of remedial treatments.
 The remaining technology transfer products will be released later this year.

 Information on the general capabilities and limitations of geophysics for remediation studies, pros and cons of geophysics versus direct invasive measurements, strategies to help decide when geophysical methods should be utilized, and decision-based tools to support cost-effective and appropriate use of geophysical technologies at contaminated sites are expected to save site remediation professionals thousands of dollars by alerting them to situations when geophysics should not be used due to unrealistic objectives or inappropriate sites conditions.